abu-patel/Churn-Prediction/test_markdown.md

 -   Selecting training set from original data set.
-In the pre processing phase, I came up with this 54 variables from scratch and added column (variable) called sheet name, which gives direction to training and testing selection.
+In the pre processing phase, I came up with this 54 variables from scratch and added column (variable) called SheetName, which gives direction to training and testing selection.

 ``` r